 We see these types of decorative motifs in Roman architecture too, referred to by sources as “scrolling vines”.

-Other types of art were done with metalwork, ivory, and enamel.
+Other types of Byzantine art were done with metalwork, ivory, and enamel.
 These would often be used to make sacred objects.
 For example, the famous Stavelot Triptych (c.
 1156 to 1158), which is made from gold and enamel, is a mobile altar made by Mosan artists from the Meuse Valley located in Belgium.
-Mosan artists created varieties of metalwork, stonework, enamel work, as well as illuminated manuscripts.
+Mosan artists created varieties of metalwork, stonework, and enamelwork, as well as illuminated manuscripts.
+This triptych is also an example of Romanesque reliquaries, small cabinets made for housing and presenting other valuable relics.

 Stavelot Triptych (c.
 1156 to 1158); Original File Uploaded by en:User:Stbalbach, Public domain, via Wikimedia Commons